ELIXIR-Belgium/ena-upload-container/README.md

 **The run command explained**:
 - `-p "8080:80"` will let the container host Galaxy on port 8080
-- `-v <absolute path>/.secret:/.secret` will mount the .secret file in the container
+- `-v <absolute path>/.secret:/.secret` will mount the .secret file in the container.
+Only absolute path need to be changed here.
 - `-e WEBIN_ID="Webin-*****"` will set the env variable WEBIN_ID
 - `-e WEBIN_SECRET="/.secret"` will set the env variable WEBIN_SECRET to the path of the .secret file
-- `--privileged` will allow the conatiner to load a reference genome through CVMFS when needed
+- `--privileged` will allow the container to load a reference genome through CVMFS when needed

 ### Using the container

 When the container is running, open a webbrowser and go to [http://localhost:8080/](http://localhost:8080/) to open the Galaxy interface.
+The ENA-upload tool van be found in the tool section `Upload to ENA`